rianelis/GCP/google-cloudskillsboost/PCA/GSP345 - Build Infrastructure with Terraform on Google Cloud: Challenge Lab/Readme.md

 ```
 Run the following commands to initialize and upgrade the module and create the VPC.
 Type **_yes_** at the prompt.
 ```
-terraform init -upgrade
+terraform init
 terraform apply

 ```
 Navigate to **_modules/instances/instances.tf_** .
-Replace the entire contents of the file with the following:
+Replace the entire contents of the file with the following, which, replaces the default network with the network provided by the lab and adds the subnet:

 ```
 resource "google_compute_instance" "tf-instance-1" {
   name         = "tf-instance-1"
   machine_type = "e2-standard-2"
-  zone         = "europe-west1-c"

   boot_disk {
     initialize_params {
       image = "debian-cloud/debian-11"